norc-heal/heal-app-docs/docs/datadir/update.md

     </figure>

     1. Depending on the size of the data package you are updating, this may take a few minutes.

+        !!! note
+            During the time that the tool is updating your files, the tool window may not respond. **This is expected.** Do not close the tool during the update.
+After the updates are complete, the tool will respond again.

     2. First, the tool will audit the current files within your data package and determine which need to be updated.

     <figure markdown>